King-Hash-Org/FilStaking/README.md

 # KingHash Fil Staking

-## FIL Staking made effortless.
+### FIL Staking made **effortless**.
 Earn rewards from staking FIL.
 By depositing FIL into KingHash, you will essentially be committing to providing storage space to the Filecoin network. and receive kFIL rewards in return.

 ## Maximum stability & uptime
 KingHash node operators run a highly available and secure infrastructure to ensure validators are never penalized.